This is a space-separated list of objects, libraries, or symbol definitions (symdefs) files.

 You can use libraries in the input file list in the following ways:

-Specify a library to be added to the list of libraries that is used to extract members if they resolve any non weak unresolved references.
+Specify a library to be added to the list of libraries that the linker uses to extract members if they resolve any non weak unresolved references.
 For example, specify

 mystring.libin the input file list.